Grigor Dimitrov: 2010: Top 250 debut, first Challenger title

-2011: Top 100 debut
+2011: Top 100

 His first tournament of the year was the Australian Open where he advanced through the qualifying rounds with the loss of just one set.
 He defeated world No. 38, Andrey Golubev, to advance for the first time to the second round of a Grand Slam tournament where he lost to 19th seed Stanislas Wawrinka.
 Nonetheless, Dimitrov achieved his top ever ATP ranking ending January at World No. 85.
 Thus, he became the top ranked Bulgarian male tennis player of all time.

-Dimitrov then qualified for the ABN AMRO World Tennis Tournament but lost to eighth seed Jo-Wilfried Tsonga in the first round in two sets.
-He then lost in the first rounds of the Open 13 and Dubai Tennis Championships to Dmitry Tursunov and Richard Gasquet respectively.
-Dimitrov then won the Challenger DCNS de Cherbourg defeating defending champion and number two seed Nicolas Mahut in the final.
+Dimitrov then qualified for the Rotterdam Open but lost to eighth seed Jo-Wilfried Tsonga in the first round in two sets.
+He then lost in the first rounds of the Marseille Open and Dubai Tennis Championships to Dmitry Tursunov and Richard Gasquet, respectively.
+Dimitrov then won the Challenger de Cherbourg defeating defending champion and second seed Nicolas Mahut in the final.

-He then qualified for the Sony Ericsson Open losing to Sergiy Stakhovsky.
+He then qualified for the Miami Open losing to Sergiy Stakhovsky.
 Dimitrov became the first Bulgarian man ever to be seeded at an ATP World Tour tournament being seeded eighth at the U.S. Clay Court Championships but lost in the second round to Teymuraz Gabashvili.
-At the Barcelona Open Banco Sabadell, he lost in the first round to Juan Mónaco.
-He reached his first quarterfinal in an ATP tournament at the BMW Open after defeating Marcos Baghdatis but lost to Florian Mayer in three sets.
+At the Barcelona Open, he lost in the first round to Juan Mónaco.
+He had reached his first quarterfinal in an ATP tournament at the BMW Open, after defeating Marcos Baghdatis but then lost to Florian Mayer in three sets.
 Dimitrov lost in the first round of the French Open to Jérémy Chardy.